caspertong/bgp/README.md

 # BGP Selenium UI Testing

-1. Download and install python https://www.python.org/downloads/
+1. Download and install python (If your laptop does not have python) https://www.python.org/downloads/
-2. Download and install pip
+2. Download and install pip (If your laptop does not have python pip)
-3. Download and install pytest using pip
+3. Download and install pytest using pip (If your laptop does not have pytest)
 4. Download chrome driver file corresponding to your laptop chrome version https://chromedriver.chromium.org/downloads
 5. Open the "Repo" folder from any IDE